 4. Application: MCBs are suitable for residential, commercial, and light industrial applications, while MCCBs are designed for heavy-duty industrial and commercial applications.

-5. Price: MCBs are typically less expensive than MCCBs due to their smaller size and simpler design.
+5. Price: MCBs are generally less expensive due to their simpler design.
+MCCBs are costlier but offer more advanced features.

-6. Monitoring and Control: Some MCCBs come equipped with monitoring and control features, allowing them to provide information on system performance and maintenance.
+6. Monitoring and Control: Some MCCBs include monitoring and control capabilities, providing valuable data on system performance and maintenance.

 Similarities Between MCB and MCCB